-The Town of Stonington Water Pollution Control Authority (WPCA) manages sewer systems for the Borough, Mystic, Pawcatuck, and surrounding areas utilizing three water pollution control facilities (WPCF) located in or near each of the villages, 17 pump stations and approximately 50 miles of sewer lines.
+The Town of Stonington Water Pollution Control Authority (WPCA), under Connecticut General Statutes, is responsible for constructing, operating and managing the Town's wastewater collection and treatment facilities.
+The WPCA manages sewer systems for the Borough, Mystic, Pawcatuck and surrounding areas utilizing three water pollution control facilities (WPCF) located in or near each of the villages, 17 pump stations and approximately 50 miles of sewer lines.
 Mystic was brought on line in 1972, the Borough in 1975 and Pawcatuck in 1980.

 As a result of recent upgrades to the treatment plants, adequate sewage treatment capacity is expected to be available to meet community needs for the foreseeable future.
 The Mystic WPCF was designed to treat an average wastewater flow of 0.80 million gallons per day (MGD) and projected average flow for year 2025 is 0.73 MGD.
 The Borough WPCF was designed to treat an average wastewater flow of 0.66 MGD and projected average flow for year 2025 is 0.30 MGD.
-The Pawcatuck WPCF was designed to treat an average wastewater flow of 0.66 MGD and projected average flow for year 2025 is 0.30 MGD.
-The Pawcatuck WPCF was designed to treat an average wastewater flow of 0.66 MGD and projected average flow for year 2025 is 0.94 MGD.
+The Pawcatuck WPCF was designed to treat an average wastewater flow of 1.3 MGD, and projected average flow for year 2025 is 0.94 MGD.